benbrastmckie/ModalHistory/README.md

 - [40%] Make substantial contributions to all eight collaborative problem sets
 - [40%] Complete and present a final project by either:
   - Presenting and discussing an important formal result
-  - Use the model-checker to implement a semantics
+  - Using the model-checker to implement a semantics

 ### Historical Track